Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior

-Open-source software (OSS) supply chain enlarges the attack surface, which makes package registries attractive targets for attacks.
-Recently, package registries NPM and PyPI have~been flooded with malicious packages.
-The effectiveness of existing malicious NPM and PyPI package detection approaches is hindered by two challenges.~The~first~challenge~is~how~to leverage the knowledge of malicious packages from different ecosystems in a unified way such that multi-lingual~malicious package detection can be feasible.
-The second challenge is how to model malicious behavior in a sequential way such that maliciousness can be precisely captured.
+Open-source software (OSS) supply chain enlarges the attack surface \tosem{of a software system}, which makes package registries attractive targets for attacks.
+Recently, multiple package registries have received intensified attacks with malicious packages.
+Of those package registries, NPM and PyPI are two of the most severe victims.
+Existing malicious package detectors are developed with features from a list of packages of the same ecosystem and deployed within the same ecosystem exclusively, \tosemminorrevision{which is infeasible to utilize the knowledge of a new malicious NPM package detected recently to detect the new malicious package in PyPI.} Moreover, existing detectors lack support to model malicious behavior of OSS packages in a sequential way.

-To address the two challenges, we propose and implement \tool to detect malicious packages in NPM and PyPI.~We curate a feature set based on a high-level abstraction of malicious behavior to enable multi-lingual knowledge fusing.
+To address the two limitations, we propose a single detection model using malicious behavior sequence, named \tool, to detect malicious packages in NPM and PyPI.~We curate a feature set based on a high-level abstraction of malicious behavior to enable multi-lingual knowledge fusing.
 We organize extracted features into a behavior sequence to model sequential malicious behavior.
-We fine-tune the BERT model to understand the semantics of malicious behavior.
-Extensive evaluation has demonstrated the effectiveness~of~\tool over the state-of-the-art as well as the practically acceptable efficiency. \tool has successfully detected \todo{306} and \todo{196} new malicious packages in PyPI and NPM, and received \todo{385} thank letters from the official PyPI and NPM teams.
+We fine-tune the \tosemrevision{pre-trained language model} to understand the semantics of malicious behavior.
+Extensive evaluation has demonstrated the effectiveness~of~\tool over the state-of-the-art as well as the practically acceptable efficiency. \tool has detected \todo{683} and \todo{799} new malicious packages in PyPI and NPM, and received \todo{707} thank letters from the official PyPI and NPM teams.